The parade kicks off at 1:30pm on Main Street in Tarrytown, heads north on Broadway, and concludes around 3:00pm on Beekman Ave. in Sleepy Hollow.

 in Sleepy Hollow NY.
 They had taps of Peroni and Yuengling and a full menu

-of special food for the parade right there on the sidewalk.
+of special food for the parade right there on the sidewalk. (*Finalmente's is sadly no longer in business).

 Daniel Damiano, owner of this popular Italian trattoria, and his crew (which included a couple Stafford Terrier puppies) were out serving tapped beer, shots of whiskey, and tons of paninis.